 2013.

-A beautiful Greek period drama set at the beginning of WWII on the island of Andros and runs to the 1950s.
-The story is about two sisters, Orsa and Moscha, falling for the same man, Spyros, an aspiring navy captain.
-A sense of family and community engrosses this well-made film.
-It has an elegant cinematography scope, well-balanced editing, and a marvelous script adapted from a novel with the same name “Mikra Anglia,” written by Ioanna Karystiani, and directed by renowned Greek filmmaker Pantelis Voulgaris.
-The film won this year six Hellenic Film Academy Awards (Greek Oscars), including best picture.
+A beautiful Greek period drama set on the island of Andros at the beginning of WWII and running into the 1950s.
+The story follows two sisters, Orsa and Moscha, who fall for the same man, Spyros, an aspiring naval captain.
+A sense of family and community permeates this well-made film.
+It features elegant cinematography, well-balanced editing, and a marvelous script adapted from the novel “Mikra Anglia” by Ioanna Karystiani and directed by renowned Greek filmmaker Pantelis Voulgaris.
+The film won six Hellenic Film Academy Awards (Greek Oscars) this year, including best picture.

 11. Superclásico